H3llKa1ser/SOC-Assistant-Guide/Email Security/Email log artifacts.md

 #### 3) Recipient email address: Use it to scope petentially infected machines and users in case of a cyber incident.

 #### 4) Email Subject: Describes the content of the message or its purpose.
 Attackers use psychological tactics to substantially increase the chance of the potential victims interact with the content.
-For instance, attackers may use phrases to induce stress to the recipient such as: "Urgent Action Required, Unauthorized Access Attempt, Confirm your account Details, etc", which means, this kind of attack is based mostly on the psychological factor as a result, even experienced professionals might have a bad day and accidentally interact with the content (that includes cybersecurity professionals too!!!)
+For instance, attackers may use phrases to induce stress to the recipient such as: "Urgent Action Required, Unauthorized Access Attempt, Confirm your account Details, etc", which means, this kind of attack is based mostly on the psychological factor as a result, even experienced professionals might have a bad day and accidentally interact with the content (THAT INCLUDES CYBERSECURITY PROFESSIONALS TOO!!!)